Jarred6068/MRPC_support/README.md

 - In the folder `./TFDatabases`, `compareWithTFDBs_TFLink.R` looked at pairs of transcription factors and target genes in mediation trios to see whether they appear in the TFLink database.
 Additional R functions and intermediate output files are provided in this folder.

 - In the folder `./HiC`, the script `Run_HiC_DA.R` investigated enrichment of HiC reads among cis and trans mediation trios.
-The data for this analysis were obtained from Encode - See DataFilesMeta.txt
+The data for this analysis were obtained from Encode - See `DataFilesMeta`.txt
     - The script `HiC_search.R` contains R functions which support the HiC enrichment analysis.
     - The script `Run_HiC_DA.R` performs the analysis checking for interaction enrichment among trios inferred as mediation by MRPC-ADDIS
     - The subdirectory `./Results` contains intermediate results from this analysis

+- The folder `./Manuscript`, contains R scripts to create tables and figures of results, supplementary figures, and other intermediate outputs.
+This folder also contains the manuscript document, intermediate reports, other materials needed to produce manuscript results

+- The folder `./SuppTables` contains the tables included in the supplementary material of the manuscript.